shkhln/linuxulator-steam-utils/README.md

 This kind of hybrid Proton setup is quite different from both official Linux Proton builds and vanilla Wine, thus any issues encountered with it can *not* be directly reported to either project's bug tracker.

-Known issues include trouble with Windows versions of Half-Life and Half-Life 2 engine games and incompatibility with Steam's overlay.
+Known issues include incompatibility with the Steam's overlay and Windows versions of Half-Life and Half-Life 2 engine games.

 This tool is generally recommended over Linux Proton (running under Linuxulator) due to working WoW64 and more reliable 3D acceleration on Intel/AMD GPUs.

 To install dependencies:
 1. Run `sudo pkg install wine-proton libc6-shim python3`.
 1. Run `/usr/local/wine-proton/bin/pkg32.sh install wine-proton mesa-dri`.
-1. In Steam install Proton version corresponding to the wine-proton's port version (only major.minor numbers have to match).
+1. In Steam install the Proton version corresponding to the wine-proton's port version (only major.minor numbers have to match).

-To enable the compatibility tool right click a game title in Steam, click Properties, click Compatibility, select "FreeBSD Wine (emulators/wine-proton)".
+To enable the tool right click a game title in Steam, click Properties, click Compatibility, select "FreeBSD Wine (emulators/wine-proton)".